-The straps are 15 foot long each, which is an ideal length to clamp down larger motorcycles without compromising the tension.
+The straps are 15 feet long each, which is an ideal length to clamp down larger motorcycles without compromising the tension.
 As accurately described, they are “heavy duty straps”.
 Included are 4 packs of soft loop straps that will not scratch your bike or leave any regrettable dent.

 Thanks to the closed S hooks the straps have to prevent the polyester webbing from slipping while driving.
-To add on that, the webbing is weather resistant and UV rays resistant.
+To add to that, the webbing is weather resistant and UV rays resistant.
 No matter how long you drive amid strong sunlight rays, it will not degrade.
 Even when driving amid treacherous weather conditions, the webbing remains strong and durable.

-The manufacturer asserts that you will get money back if you are not satisfied with the product.
+The manufacturer asserts that you will get your money back if you are not satisfied with the product.
 I must attest to the strength and quality of these straps that they are the best deal hence many customers give them a thumbs up.

 Many customers give these straps thumbs for their quality, strength, and convenience.
 I side with them on that.
-The build quality is great with convenient 15-foot length to clamp down a variety of loads other than motorcycles.
+The build quality is great with a convenient 15-foot length to clamp down a variety of loads other than motorcycles.
 The price is affordable with no features compromised.
 I would recommend this product to motorbike enthusiasts.

 The straps feature the D-ring, which helps anchor the load without actually scratching the finish.
 Thanks to the soft tie option that you don’t have to worry about your Harley Davidson being scratched that it can end up costing you to replace.
-To apply the strap, loop it around the handlebars or the frame and then snap into the sewn D-ring.
+To apply the strap, loop it around the handlebars or the frame, and then snap into the sewn D-ring.
 It will be only the non-abrasive webbing touching the handlebars to avoid any scratches.

 Looking at the capacity of 1000 pounds, these straps can haul many bikes rated below this value.
 The break strength is 3000 pounds, which is also a great deal.

 These straps are ideal for a variety of weather conditions.
-The polyester webbing is UV resistant and tear resistant.
+The polyester webbing is UV resistant and tear-resistant.
 When wet, it will not stretch to compromise the tension.
 Polyester webbing is durable and weather resistant.
 You must, therefore, feel confident clamping down your bike with these straps.

 While the 8 inches may not really be the longest out there, I still find it more convenient.
 The idea is to have the best tension because longer straps tend to have a compromised tensile strength.

 I like the versatility of these straps in that they can tie down a plethora of equipment.
-These includes UTVs, Trikes, and ATVs.
+These include UTVs, Trikes, and ATVs.
 That is evident in the load limit plus the break strength the straps have.
 The kit saves you time and money that you would otherwise spend looking for individual components.
 All in one in here.

 Installing these straps shouldn’t take you the entire day with the guide included.
 Likewise, it should be a cinch to uninstall the straps when you are done with your trip.